 Cape Town is an extremely family friendly city.
 It is home to some great activities, including the cable car, beaches and the wonderful theme park, Ratanga Junction.
 Many hotels in Cape Town cater for children, so please enquire with the hotel before you book.

 Please note that no children under the age of 18 are allowed in bars, clubs etc. The legal drinking age in South Africa is 18.

-Fun things to do around the city The V&A Waterfront:Loads to do for the kids and grown ups too.
+The Cape Town Waterfront offers loads to do for the kids and grown ups too.
 Boat rides, ships moving around the harbour, seals, entertainment and many choices for meals.
 There are great shopping and markets to be found here as well.

 Silvermine Nature Reserve - on the mountain between Tokai and Noordehoek offers a remarkable drive up Ou Kaapse Weg will take visitors to Silvermine, with its many nature trails and hikes, also magnificent views and clear mountain streams, mountain bikes and dogs are welcome.